Road trip activities for kids that are great for plane travel too! Great travel activities for kids ages 1-7!

 3. Lacing Cards

 There are many similar lacing sets out there, but my mom gifted us a set of Wee Gallery stitching cards.
-I like them because they’re sturdy for little kids to hold onto while learning this new skill.
+I like them because they’re sturdy for little kids to hold onto while learning a new skill.

 While in Spain, we were preparing for the flight back and I stopped into a little bodega looking for some new things to help us with the long flight home.
 Surprisingly, I found these items kept my toddler busy and his imagination active.

 Sort and stack the sticks, create a sparkly star or any other shape/sculpture with the pipe cleaners.
 And all for $.99!